top of page

 Managing emotions doesn’t require controlling them; managing emotions just requires becoming aware of them before being consumed by them.
 Managing emotions, in other words, requires awareness.
 And awareness requires the capacity to sit with discomfortrather than having discomfort dictate the terms of our awareness.

 And as we become less obsessed with ourselves (and with having the world be the way that make us feel most in control), we begin to see/hear others more clearly, because our perception of them is no longer governed by self-protection or self-elevation.
 And the nature of the relationship is no longer dictated by our need self-protection or self-elevation.
 They soften around us because we’ve softened around them, all because our rigidity around our own inner life has softened.
-Our more open and fluid perception allows to see more—more of others and of ourselves.
+Our more open and fluid perception allows to see more—more of reality, of others, and of ourselves.

 mountains leadership wellbeing managing emotions emotional regulation intelligence.jpg